amitport/EDEN-Distributed-Mean-Estimation/README.md

 ## Folder structure

-The `torch` and `tf` folders contain EDEN's implementation in PyTorch and Tensorflow, respectively.
+The `torch` and `tf` folders contain EDEN's implementation in PyTorch and TensorFlow, respectively.